 Each member is required to appoint an Official Representative (OR) to act as the liaison point between the institution and the ECPR.
 This role is key to ensuring the individual scholars within each institution are able to make the most of the benefits on offer.
 ORs together make up the ECPR’s Council and as such also play an important role in the organisation’s governance.

 - elect new members to the Executive Committee (EC) every three years and delegate the running of the Consortium to the EC until the next election; and

-- monitor and hold the EC accountable for its actions, chiefly through receiving annual reports from its main officers, as well as a three yearly review at the end of an EC’s tenure.
+- monitor and hold the EC accountable for its actions, chiefly through receiving annual reports from its main officers.

-The Council is presided over by a Speaker whose responsibilities include: chairing meetings of the Council; proposing amendments to the Standing Orders of Council; liaising with the EC over business matters and the formulation of the agenda of Council meetings; serving as Returning Officer for EC elections and votes to amend the ECPR Constitution; acting as a general liaison point for members of Council vis-à-vis the ECPR.
+The Speaker’s responsibilities include: chairing meetings of the Council; proposing amendments to the Standing Orders of Council; liaising with the EC over business matters and the formulation of the agenda of Council meetings; serving as Returning Officer for EC elections and votes to amend the ECPR Constitution; acting as a general liaison point for members of Council vis-à-vis the ECPR.
 The Speaker of Council for the term 1 June 2018 - 31 May 2021 is Thomas Poguntke (Heinrich-Heine-Universität Düsseldorf).
 The first Speaker was David Farrell (University College Dublin) who served 2013–17.